junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 The more Dean reads, the more he feels like he has to introduce Cass to whoever writes this book, it is almost as if they are literally describing Cass back to him.
 But pitifully, the behavioral descriptions are not giving much information about how exactly can they cure a sick angel.
 So Dean tosses the book aside, putting a note in his head thinking he might want to ask Cass about what's the deal with jellyfish.

 The next book talks about perceived hierarchy and social structure of Heaven and Hell and their resemblance, which leads to its religious and cultural meaning.
-But Dean already notices some mistakes in the book, since he seriously doubts if any of the writers have any idea about the Prince of Hell or Knight of Hell.
-He might as well ask Cass about these things.
+But Dean already notices some mistakes in the book, since he seriously doubts if any of the writers have ever run into any Prince of Hell or Knight of Hell.
+He might as well run a fact check with Cass about these things.

 The next is about angelic occupational division, followed by experimentations with angel feathers, and then more.
 Okay Dean decides to take his words back, it stops feeling entertaining long ago, now he'd rather go out punch something.
 The only thing that keeps him continue scrambling the pages is the thought that he might learn more about bits and pieces about angels -- about Cass -- that might come handy later down the road.